Kitty and AutismMY HEROKittyPeter Richardson

 Kitty’s experience at Hopkinton paved the way for her to return to the UK to study Music and Philosophy at the University of Leeds and for her to immerse herself in the arts’ programs there.
 There was a moment where we all thought leaving home to live in another city would be a step too far, but Kitty battled with her demons and has embraced all aspects of the opportunity.
 She has been the lead, directed, produced and promoted shows in Leeds and at the Edinburgh Fringe Festival.
 She has made incredible friends, to whom, I am told, she is very important – her loyalty, kindness and support know no bounds.

-This current opportunity for Kitty to work as an intern for MY HERO is the reward she deserves.
+The opportunity for Kitty to work for MY HERO is the reward she deserves.
 Not only is it the perfect fit for her values and beliefs, but it is the ideal vessel for her to explore, cultivate and enhance her many creative gifts.
 MY HERO, I am very grateful.

 Kitty, I am so proud of you.
 You are my hero.
 I cannot wait to see what the future brings.
 I know you will stay strong.